google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum_ RealTimePrecision

 Experimental field, subject to change.
 RealTimePrecision represents the accuracy of the real time information provided.
-This allows the consumer to adjust their display of the information depending on the precision (for example with a real-time symbol).
+This allows the consumer to adjust their display of the real time information depending on the precision.
 RealTimePrecision is ignored when schedule_relationship is SKIPPED or NO_DATA.

 #### Values